kman3107/Kman3107.github.io/aboutme.md

 subtitle: I roam blindly in the dark
 ---

-My name is Kman3107.
-I have the following qualities:
+My name is Kim and I'm from Norway.
+My qualities:

 - I like to try new things, and I don't give up easily.

-Thats about it

 Contact Me:
 - Email: [kman@unstick.org](mailto:kman@unstick.org)